fabioz/mu-repo/README.rst

 -----------------------------

-The command ``mu dd`` provides the means to diff the multiple repository structures with the winmerge tool so that the file can be changed while seeing the differences of the working copy with the head in the repository.
+The command ``mu dd`` provides the means to diff the multiple repository structures with winmerge (Windows) or meld (Linux) so that the file can be changed while seeing the differences of the working copy with the head in the repository.

-It's similar to what would be achieved in the Eclipse synchronize view (where the file may be edited to change the original file -- as the structure is created with links to the original files, so files edited in winmerge will properly change the original files).
+It's similar to what would be achieved in the Eclipse synchronize view (where the file may be edited to change the original file -- as the structure is created with links to the original files, so files edited in winmerge/meld will properly change the original files).